weilandia/coding-for-managers/intro/Lectures-Notes.md

   - inspect FB page with Chrome Dev Tools (cmd + alt + i)

 ##### Dev Tool
 Now that you have a first experience with Chrome dev tool let's explain a little bit what it is.
 Dev tool is something in your web browser where you will be able to inspect elements or write directly some code on a webpage.
 This is very useful and powerful as it can help you writing or testing your code.

 *> Exercise: Change the title.
 Then add a heading of whatever size you want within the body and put one of the words into a span*

 Let's create a page directory: `$ mkdir pages`

 #### Lists:
 Lists are often used in HTML.
-Y
+For example, you can easily create navigation menu thanks to lists.
+There are two types of lists:

 - Unordered list: `<ul> [list items] </ul>`
 - List item: `<li> item </li>`